thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/519-1-26-Hardened-Berserker.markdown

 flavor: "&quot;Just let him loose and follow the charge.&quot; - Yikaro, Atarka Warrior"
 ---

-When Hardened Berserker attacks, the next spell you cast this turn costs <span class="tip mana-icon mana-colorless-01" title="1 Colorless Mana">1</span> less to cast.
+When Hardened Berserker attacks, the next spell you cast this turn costs <span class="mana">1</span> less to cast.